Headquarters, USASOC

 Stones in the USASOC Memorial Plaza

 The Memorial Plaza outside of USASOC, dedicated on 9 December 1994, contains stones honoring past and current Army Special Operations Forces (ARSOF) units and operations.
 The stones are uniformly carved from Georgia granite.
 Donated to the command and accepted by the Secretary of the Army, the stones reflect what the sponsoring associations deemed relevant to the ARSOF legacy, therefore accounting for the variation in content and appear-ance.
-The thirty-four current stones represent units, operations, and associations from WWII to the present.
-It is a ‘living’ memorial that allows new stones to be added.
+The thirty-six current stones represent units, operations, and associations from WWII to the present.
+It is a living memorial that allows new stones to be added.

 Click on the article icon Learn more icon to learm more about the ARSOF units and operations.